ugcs/ugcs-java-sdk/ucs-telemetry-tool/README.md

 ## Telemetry converter tool

-Telemetry tool allows to convert .tml files into .csv for detalization of telemetry, to filter out file columns by fields.
+Telemetry tool allows to convert .tlm files into .csv and .kml output format.
+.tlm - specific format of vehicle telemetry.
+See details about .tlm [here](https://github.com/ugcs/ugcs-java-sdk/wiki/.tlm-file-format "Telemetry format").

+## Convert to .csv

 To convert .tlm to .csv you must run the app with several arguments of command line: